Sulaf Fawakherji

-Sulaf Fawakherji (سلاف فواخرجي) (born 27 July 1977) is a Syrian film, TV actress and director.
+Sulaf Fawakherji (سلاف فواخرجي; born 27 July 1977) is a Syrian film, TV actress and director.

 Career

 She has played many roles on Syrian soap operas.
-Fawakherji studied art and sculpture at Adham Ismail Fine Arts Institute before starring on stage in plays including Al-Sawt (The Voice) and Hekayat al-Shetaa (Winter’s Tales).
+Fawakherji studied art and sculpture at Adham Ismail Fine Arts Institute before starring on stage in plays including Al-Sawt (The Voice) and Hekayat al-Shetaa (Winter's Tales).
 She was one of the torchbearer during the leg of the 2008 Summer Olympics torch relay.

 She appeared on Syrian television in May 2011 in defense of Bashar al-Assad and the Syrian government during the civil war.
 She left her country and settled in Egypt following the fall of the Assad regime.

 Personal life

 Fawakherji was born on 27 July 1977 in Latakia to Mohammed Fawakherji, a film critic, and Ebtsam Adib, an author.
-She graduated from the Faculty of Arts, Department of Archaeology, University of Damascus in 1998.
+She graduated from the Department of Archaeology of the Faculty of Arts at the University of Damascus in 1998.

-She was married to actor Wael Ramadan from 1999 to April 2022, with whom she had two sons.
+She was married to the actor Wael Ramadan from 1999 until April 2022, with whom she had two sons.